Now you’re engaged – Time to plan your wedding.

 Maybe You have some suggestions you’d like to add.
 If so I’d love to hear them and have the chance to add them in here.

-Please feel free to add anything you think is relevant into the comments below and thank you for reading this.
+Please feel free to add anything you think is relevant to the comments below and thank you for reading this.

 Get a wedding photography package designed around you.